chrispyles/nbforms/README.md

 ### Database Maintenance

 There is not much database maintance that can be done, but you can optionally delete all responses on the server by running `rake clear` on your Heroku app.

+## Notes

+### Setting Up Google OAuth

+To use Google OAuth, you need to get set up a GCP project with OAuth and use the [Heroku dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) to set up the necessary environment variables.
+You should set `GOOGLE_KEY` to your client ID and `GOOGLE_SECRET` to your client secret.